GillianLaw/Personal-100-days-of-code/log.md

 ### Day 4: January 9, 2022

 **Today's Progress**: I've OOPed (kind of) the AoC code from yesterday, added comments, generally tidied up.
-I've also set up a new repo as the last one was a fork - I didn;t realise that won't show up in my Activity.
+I've also set up a new repo as the last one was a fork - I didn't realise that won't show up in my Activity.
 I like green squares :-)
+I also moved the AoC code to a separate repo, even if I got muddled and now have a main and a master.

 **Thoughts**: I need to improve my tweets! state which day, and that I'm using Python.
+I also can't keep saving my work in this repo - need to save it elsewhere.
+And I need to get better at using github.

-**Link to work:**  As yesterday
+**Link to work:**  As yesterday and also under a separate AoC repo.

 ### Day 3: January 8, 2022